Das Boot (novel): Book

 Das Boot starts with the celebrations of the U-boat officers on land.
 The officers are enjoying life before leaving port.
 The crew are in a bar, Bar Royal, in northern France, near a base of the Kriegsmarine Organization.
 The officers talk about the dangers, Führer der Unterseeboote (leader of the U-boats), Befehlshaber der U-Boote (Commander-in-Chief of the U-boats), and Admiral Karl Dönitz.
-The officers talk about a U-boat hang out, a real place, the Hotel Majestic near the Saint-Nazaire submarine base.
-Live on the U-Boat is discussed: rules, dress code, drinking, and tight confines the submarine with 50 men.
+The officers talk about the Hotel Majestic near the Saint-Nazaire submarine base, a real place, a U-boat hang out.
+Life on the U-Boat is discussed: rules, dress code, drinking, and the tight confines on the submarine with 50 men.
 The base was under air raid attack as they depart.
-Das Boot described life on aboard in storms, idleness, attacks on ships, moral dilemmas to rescue or not and hours of destroyer depth charge.
-The submarine is damaged and needs to return to port, but at ordered to pass the dangerous Strait of Gibraltar and operate in the Mediterranean Sea.
+Das Boot described life on board in storms, idleness, attacks on ships, moral dilemmas to rescue or not, and hours of depth charge to avoid destroyers.
+The submarine is damaged and needs to return to port, but is ordered to pass the dangerous Strait of Gibraltar and operate in the Mediterranean Sea.
 The submarine is attacked and damaged in the Strait.
-The submarine drives to the bottom and works to repair the submarine.
-The repairs get the submarine off the bottom and she makes it to La Rochelle, France a German-occupied port.
-But at La Rochelle the submarine is sunk in air raid with some of the crew lost.
+The submarine dives to the bottom and works to repair the submarine.
+The repairs get the submarine off the bottom and she makes it to La Rochelle, a German-occupied port in France.
+But the submarine is sunk in an air raid at La Rochelle, with some of the crew lost.

-Feedback and reception
+Reception

-Being a fictional novel based on real experiences, the original 1973 book has mixed reception and reviews.
+Being a novelization of real experiences, the book received mixed reviews.
 The book is a fictionalized autobiographical story.